 2. When people connect with you on LinkedIn or Twitter (wherever you are), take a minute and send them a “thanks for connecting” reply.
 If you can add any other relevant comments “How is that old labrador retriever doing?” or “I look forward to learning more about what you do” it will feel more like a relationship than a simple LI connection.

-- Occasionally I will look through my contacts or groups I am involved with and reach out to ask if one of them would be willing to set up a Skype, FaceTime, or phone call to discuss a project I am working on.
+- Occasionally I will look through my contacts or groups I am involved with and reach out to ask if one of them would be willing to set up a Skype or Zoom, FaceTime, or phone call to discuss a project I am working on.
 Recently I asked two people to brainstorm some ideas with me using Skype.
 It was an awesome way to reconnect with two people I had not seen in a long time and to seek some advice.
 (Thanks Patrick and Beth!)

 - I have been inspired to continue sending out thank you cards by Jimmy Fallon who sends thank you cards every Friday.
 I have a reminder that pops up on my calendar the third Saturday of every month to remind me to go through my contacts and think about who I can thank.